The Gang Ranch has been managed by Larry and Bev Ramstad since April 1990.

 Meet The Management Team

-Jason was first hired as a member of the cowboy crew in 2013, he took on the position of cow-boss in 2017.
+Corben worked for the Gang Ranch as a cowboy in 2009.
+He came back as the Cowboss in 2021.
 His role is to oversee the cowboy crew and the management of the cattle.
 He works along side the other cowboys, driving cattle, branding, calving, as well as shoeing and breaking horses.

 Brian has been working at the Gang Ranch since 1975.
 He started out as a cowboy, then a farmer, and worked as farm-boss for many years.
 In 2020 Brian stepped down as farm-boss and took on the new role of Mechanic.
 His role is to facilitate all equipment repairs and manage the irrigation pivots.